AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-faucet.md

 ## Requirements

-The `ash.avalanche.faucet` role uses Docker and the `ash.avalanche.install_faucet_docker` installs Docker through the [geerlingguy.docker](https://galaxy.ansible.com/geerlingguy/docker).
+The `ash.avalanche.faucet` role uses Docker and the `ash.avalanche.install_faucet_docker` playbook installs Docker through the [geerlingguy.docker](https://galaxy.ansible.com/geerlingguy/docker).

 We can make this role available locally with: